Possible Bearish Inside Day Candle Pattern Detected for Clorox Co (NYSE:CLX) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Clorox Co (NYSE:CLX)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Clorox Co (NYSE:CLX) based on the price action in the company's shares.
-Today's price range of $155.30 and $155.83 is within yesterday's high and low of the day.
+Yesterday's price range of $155.30 and $155.87 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Clorox Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Clorox Company produces and markets non-durable consumer products sold primarily through grocery and other retail stores.
 The Company's principal products include household cleaning and bleach products, charcoal, cat litter, automotive care products, dressings, and trash bags.
 Clorox markets its products in the United States and other countries around the world.